lsst-dm/dmtn-172/index.rst

 Task and dataset type notes
 """""""""""""""""""""""""""

-bootstrapImage
+calibrateImage
    Initial background subtraction and detection of bright stars (galaxies are considered a nuisance here).
-   Initial versions of everything - astrometry, photometry, probably PSFs.
+   Initial versions of everything - background, astrometry, photometry, PSFs.
    Probably aperture corrections of some kind, but targeted specifically at making compensated apertures work for FGCM.
    These are all attached to its image output, ``initial_pvi``, which is a lot like today's ``calexp``.
-   This will be a fluence image with nJy pixel units, but how much of that is done by this task vs. ISR is TBD.
+   This will be a fluence image with nJy pixel units.
-   Its output catalog, ``initial_source_detector``, will be converted to Parquet before it is written, but not SDM-standardized.
+   Its output catalog, ``initial_stars_detector``, will be converted to Parquet before it is written, but not SDM-standardized.
-   Footprints will be written to a separate ``SourceCatalog`` dataset, ``initial_footprints``.
+   Footprints will be written to a separate ``SourceCatalog`` dataset, ``initial_stars_footprints_detector``.
    Whether this task does multiple detection rounds (to iterate on CR detection, the source detection filter, or the detection threshold) is TBD; we'd like to minimize that.
-   We would like to avoid running a deblender here (if we do, it will have to happen after we have the PSF model), but this depends on how this performs on crowded fields.
-   We are not thrilled with the name of this task and would love ideas for improvements (which should be coordinated with the names for ``bootstrapVisit``, ``finalizeImage``, ``compressImage``, and ``rebuildImage``).

-bootstrapVisit
+consolidateVisit
-   Consolidate the per-detector outputs of ``bootstrapImage`` and recover from failures on some detectors by using those that succeeded (especially for WCSs).
+   Consolidate the per-detector outputs of ``calibrateImage`` and recover from failures on some detectors by using those that succeeded (especially for WCSs).

 associateIsolatedStars
    Pretty much just a renamed ``IsolatedStarAssociationTask``.